--Admission Application
+- -Admission Application.

--Request for High School Diploma or GED
+- -Request for High School Diploma or GED.

--Pass the Test for Adult Basic Education (TABE): The TABE test is a diagnostic test used to determine a student's skill levels and aptitudes.
-Students must obtain 8.0 score in order to enroll in classes at the College of Health Careers and/on under the discretion of the President & CEO student may be admitted to the program. -Tuition Payment Plan Contract; if applicable
+- -Pass the Test for Adult Basic Education (TABE): The TABE test is a diagnostic test used to determine a student's skill levels and aptitudes.
+Students must obtain 8.0 score in order to enroll in classes at the College of Health Careers and/on under the discretion of the President & CEO student may be admitted to the program.
+Individuals with a post-secondary degree (i.e. Associates, Bachelors, Masters) may be exempt from taking TABE if official documentation is provided.

--Phlebotomy Technician prerequisite: Must be an active AZ Certified Nursing Assistant, Emergency Medical Technician, Medical Assistant or have college level Health education such as Anatomy & Physiology, Microbiology, Nursing Chemistry (not all inclusive).

--Nursing Assistant requirements include: criminal background check, health (TB Test) and drug screening required prior to placing a student in a clinical facility.

-All classes are taught in English except for the Nutrition and Food Service Management program and Direct Careworker.
+- -Tuition Payment Plan Contract; if applicable. - -Phlebotomy Technician prerequisite: Must be an active AZ Certified Nursing Assistant, Emergency Medical Technician, Medical Assistant or have college level Health education such as Anatomy & Physiology, Microbiology, Nursing Chemistry (not all inclusive). - -Nursing Assistant requirements include: criminal background check, health (TB Test) and drug screening required prior to placing a student in a clinical facility. -Licensed Practical Nursing requirements include: Active AZ Certified Nursing Assistant, College level Health education such as Anatomy & Physiology, and a passing score on the HESI-PN entrance exam. - All classes are taught in English except for the Nutrition and Food Service Management program and Direct Careworker.
 Both courses are taught in both English and Spanish, therefore, students enrolled are exempt from Admission policy requirements due to language barrier (i.e. High School Diploma, and pass entrance exam- TABE Test).